James Parsons Burkitt: Career

+Ornithology

-It was a few years after he had settled in Fermanagh, when he was thirty-seven, that Burkitt started to develop an interest in birds.
+It was a few years after Burkitt had settled in Fermanagh, when he was 37, that he started to develop an interest in birds.
 Through his work on the methodology of plotting bird distribution, he became one of Ireland's most influential ornithologists; he also made contributions to the understanding of threat display and territorial behaviour and song, and was the first person to use ringing returns to estimate average age.

+Burkitt studied European robins in the garden of his home (called Lawnakilla) near Enniskillen.
+He started ringing the birds in October 1922, and his research, which was published in the journal British Birds between 1924 and 1926, was one of the first studies of bird behaviour and territory to use rings that enabled individual birds to be identified in the field.
+Later, at Laragh, Ballinamallard, County Fermanagh, Burkitt proved the longevity of one female robin.
+He had ringed this bird on 18 December 1927 and trapped her again on 14 July 1938—this robin was at least 11 years old, "the oldest living robin in the world".
+Burkitt's work was greatly admired by David Lack, who carried out further research on robins in the 1930s and 1940s.

+Personal life

 Burkitt died on 30 March 1959 at Ballinamallard, Co.
 Fermanagh, and was buried in Trory churchyard.
 He was married to Glendoline, a daughter of William Henry Hill of Cork.

-Inst.CE: elected associate member, 1 March 1898; resigned 9 July 1915.

-Incorporated Association of Municipal and County Engineers: elected member 21 April 1900; remained a member until 1939 or 1940.

-Addresses: Work: Courthouse, Downpatrick, Co.
-Down 1897; PO, Letterkenny, Co.
-Donegal, 1898; County Surveyor's Office, Enniskillen, 1899–1940.

-Home: Lawnakilla, near Enniskillen, Co.
-Fermanagh.
+Burkitt's elder son was the surgeon Denis Parsons Burkitt FRS (1911–1993), after whom Burkitt's lymphoma is named.